 Hugh is a Seinor Research Fellow at Griffith University’s Institute for Ethics, Governance and Law.
 His work stretches across the philosophical subdisciplines of political philosophy, normative ethics, moral psychology, governance studies and applied philosophy.

-His works explore the ethical challenges arising in such diverse fields as peacekeeping, institutional governance, climate change, sustainable tourism, private property, medicine, and international law, published in journals including The Philosophical Quarterly, The Modern Law Review and Political Studies.
+His works explore the ethical challenges arising in such diverse fields as peacekeeping, institutional governance, climate change, sustainable tourism, safety industries, private property, medicine, and international law, published in journals including The Philosophical Quarterly, The Modern Law Review and Political Studies.
 He has taught philosophy and ethics at the University of Queensland, Queensland University of Technology and Bond University.
 Since 2013, Hugh has served as President of the Australian Association for Professional and Applied Ethics.
 He is currently working on two federally funded research projects, one on professionalization of the financial services industry, and the other on the integrity of the global climate regime.